sizeofvoid/libopeninput/doc/user/reporting-bugs.rst

 https://gitlab.freedesktop.org/libinput/libinput/issues/new

 .. note:: libinput has lots of users but very few developers.
 It is in your own
-      interested to follow these steps precisely to ensure your bug can be dealt with efficiently.
+      interested to follow the steps here precisely to ensure your bug can be dealt with efficiently.

-When reporting bugs against libinput, please follow the instructions below and provide the required data.
-You will need:
+When reporting bugs against libinput, you will need:

 - a reliable :ref:`reproducer <reporting_bugs_reproducer>` for the bug
 - an :ref:`evemu recording <evemu>` of the device while the bug is reproduced